Alright. Dark Fantasy. Back on brand this month.

 The Banality of a Job Well Done

 It’s truly a unique symphony– each time a cry leaves the choir, another joins the aural mayhem.
 Hundreds of voices have joined and left.
-Hundreds of desperate voices creating a matchless harmony.
-It is a work to be proud of.
+Desperate voices creating a matchless harmony; a work to be proud of.

-I lick my lips, the heat of the fire pits cracking them like boots over autumn leaves.
+I lick my lips, the heat of the fire pits cracking them like the sun over autumn leaves.
 The contract set by the mayor was difficult.

 “This place is infested!
-Liars, thieves, crooks; they’re everywhere in this town!
+Liars, thieves, crooks, rats; they’re everywhere in this town!
 I want it cleared by morning!
 No trace is to remain!

 The task is impossible.
-No trace not realistic.
+No trace is not realistic.
 But as the pits rage, I’m satisfied.
-I’ve achieved more than most could have done.
+I’ve achieved more than most could have.

-I lick my lips again and lift the pipe, joining the exquisite sound.
-A couple of sharp notes punch the air and a chill runs over me, a welcome sensation among the fires.
+I lick my lips again and lift the pipe, joining the harmony.
+A couple of sharp notes punch through the air and a chill runs over me, a welcome sensation among the flames.
 Another few notes.
 I can feel it now.
 A tune flows, more of the pipe’s accord than mine, louder and faster until the thrill reaches right into my bones, the melody engulfing me and I too must dance!
 Leaping, spinning. . .it’s running through my limbs.
 I must keep playing!
 Keep dancing, keep moving, keep running. . .

 Aargghh!
 Burning!
-I slap at my coat sleeve, putting out the flame and step back from the pit.
+I slap at my patchwork sleeve, putting out a small flame and stepping back from a pit.
 How close had I been to following the melody in?
-Another chill runs through me.
+A different chill runs through me.
 My coat is damaged, but it could’ve been worse.
 I pry my fingers off the wooden instrument, force myself to separate from the melody.
 It does not control me.

 I will not follow the music.